 The volume of imports of cameras for video surveillance and security in 2019 amounted to $196 million.
 The largest share of this figure was occupied by box cameras.
 Among box cameras, models with a classic appearance are popular.
 According to Discovery Research, most of the cameras for video surveillance and security in Russia are imported by the following brands: Hiwatch, Dahua, Hikvision, RTI, Trassir, and Axis.
 The largest volume of imported video surveillance and security cameras to Russia in 2019 came from China, and the largest share of the piece volume of equipment exports from Russia was taken by Dahua.

 One of the main trends during the crisis is the pursuit of simple budget solutions.
 Customer requirements for VS systems are growing, and the barrier to entry for new market entrants is constantly increasing.
 At the same time, the market receives support at the legislative level (laws on information protection, personal data, countering terrorism, industry security standards, etc.), as VS systems become mandatory and regulated.

 Key investment projects are ongoing: in the production and transportation of hydrocarbons, in the defense industry, in the segment of urban infrastructure, including the construction of sports facilities in the regions.

-· It is likely that intelligent video analytics can play an important role in maintaining order in the streets, while law enforcement agencies are concerned about compliance with measures to counter the spread of infection.
+Intelligent video analytics can likely play an important role in maintaining order in the streets, while law enforcement agencies are concerned about compliance with measures to counter the spread of infection.